MediaComem/comem-devmobil/subjects/ionic-angular/README.md

 With our current configuration, when the router encouters an URL that starts with `user`, it will search a match for the remaining path, `profile` in this case, in the child routes of the `UserPageModule`.

-This is where we want the new route to be added.
+Thus, this is where we should add our new route.

 We need to use the `--module` parameter and pass it **the path, relative to `src/app`, that points to the file containing the module in which we want to add the new route**: